Maun, Botswana: Commercial development

-Maun is a gateway for exploring much of northern Botswana; for example it is the natural hub for visitors from outside the region to explore the Tsodilo Hills and the Makgadikgadi Pans.
+Maun is a gateway for exploring much of northern Botswana; it is the hub for visitors from outside the region to explore the Tsodilo Hills and the Makgadikgadi Pans.
 The Thamalakane River discharges to the Boteti River, whose seasonal high flow reaches the Makgadikgadi.

 In 2011, Maun had branches of Barclays Bank, First National Bank Botswana, Stanbic Bank and Standard Chartered Bank with ATM facility.

 Maun has three main hotels; Sedia Riverside Hotel, Riley's Hotel and Maun Lodge.
 There are many other accommodations and campsites, oriented towards the safari business like Okavango River Lodge, Thamalakane Lodge, the old Bridge Backpackers and others.

 Education

 Maun Senior Secondary School is located in Maun.

 Healthcare

 The Letsholathe II Memorial Hospital is the main referral hospital in Maun.
 Another one, Maun Private Hospital, located on the Sedia road, opened to the public in July 2021.

 Sports

-Maun hosts the Sankoyo Bush Bucks, a football (soccer) team promoted to the Botswana Premier League in 2013-14.
+Maun hosts the Sankoyo Bush Bucks, a football (soccer) team promoted to the Botswana Premier League in 2013–14.